farhad225/platform-homework/README.md

 A docker-compose and Dockerfile has been created to run this application in a container.

-In order to run the webserver, use `docker-compose up` with a running docker environment.
+In order to run the webserver, use `docker-compose up --build` with a running docker environment.

 ## API Endpoints